Mastercraft-Apps/Fixed-Heliactyl/README.md

 # What happened to 13.x and 15.x?

 Due to major issues with both versions, we've decided to return to V12 and continue.
-The latest versions will be on v12 now
+The latest versions will be on v12 now.

 # Warning